xperiandri/blazor-fluxor/docs/README.md

   - [Counter sample] - Fluxorizes `Counter` page in the standard Visual Studio Blazor sample in order to show how to switch to a Redux/Flux pattern application using Fluxor.
   - [Effects sample] - Fluxorizes `FetchData` page in the standard Visual Studio Blazor sample in order to demonstrate asynchronous reactions to actions that are dispatched.
   - [Redux dev tools integration] - Demonstrates how to enable debugger integration for the [Redux dev tools] Chrome plugin.
+  - [Custom Middleware] - Demonstrates how to create custom Middleware to intercept actions etc.

 ## What's new
 ### New in 0.0.10